The startup that wants you to wear a VR headset while working out just raised $5.5 million

 500 Startups-backed Tamatem raises $2.5M to localise games for Arabic-speaking market

 Would you wear a virtual reality headset while riding a bike?
 The answer is no, hopefully, but what about a stationary bike?
-One Cambridge-based fitness startup, VirZoom, is hoping virtual reality can be the next key to a new fitness craze.
+One Cambridge-based fitness startup, VirZOOM, is hoping virtual reality can be the next key to a new fitness craze.

-The startup is going to be selling its own bikes starting in March and also plans to sell a small sensor that could attach to your existing setup and allow you to don a VR helmet and be transported into a world where your pedaling translates to actual movement.
-The startup focuses on building experiences that don’t just make you feel like your taking a leisurely ride outside your house sans fresh air, the gamified workouts do things like put you on horseback and send you riding through Old West towns lassoing bandits.
+The startup is going to be selling its own bikes starting in March, and also plans to sell a small sensor that could attach to your existing setup and allow you to don a VR helmet and be transported into a world where your pedaling translates to actual movement.
+The startup focuses on building experiences that don’t just make you feel like you’re taking a leisurely ride outside your house sans fresh air, the gamified workouts do things like put you on horseback and send you riding through Old West towns lassoing bandits.

-VirZoom announced today that it has closed $5.5 million in seed funding.
-Investors in the round included Skywood Capital, Fairhaven Capital, Equity Resource Investments and the Greycroft Venture Partner Gaming Tracker Fund.
+VirZOOM announced today that it has closed $5.5 million in seed funding.
+Investors in the round include Skywood Capital, Fairhaven Capital, Equity Resource Investments and the Greycroft Venture Partner Gaming Tracker Fund.
 The company has raised around $12.2 million to date.

-Given the bulkiness of today’s VR headsets, the entire scene is a little laughable and not necessarily the most comfortable especially considering the grossness of a sweaty headset.
-There are special covers out there for the facepad but still.
-The company’s solution is nice though because you don’t need a crazy expensive setup to get going, you can utilize a VR headset for your phone or one of the nicer PC or PlayStation rigs.
+Given the bulkiness of today’s VR headsets, the entire scene is a little laughable and not necessarily the most comfortable, especially considering the grossness of a sweaty headset.
+There are special covers out there for the facepad, but still.
+The company’s solution is nice, though, because you don’t need a crazy expensive setup to get going — you can utilize a VR headset for your phone or one of the nicer PC or PlayStation rigs.

 The VX Bike Controller bike starts shipping in March for $399.